CANCER LEADS AMONG CAUSES OF LONG-TERM DISABILITY CLAIMS

 Further Reading

 When considering multiple offers of employment, or any employment for that matter, company benefits are usually a major consideration.
-Workers seeking employment changes based heavily on healthcare coverage availability is...
+Workers changing jobs with healthcare coverage in mind is a growing phenomenon because medical costs keep rising....

-Short-term disability insurance is an important resource you may have heard about through your job or private insurance agent.
+Short-term disability insurance is an important resource you may have heard about through your job or a private insurance agent.
 Understand what short-term disability insurance is as you decide if it's right for you.
-Short-Term Disability Insurance ...
+Short-Term Disability Insuranc...

 Disability insurance is one benefit your employer may offer.
 You may have access to short-term or temporary disability coverage that replaces a portion of your income in certain cases.
 Know the difference as you understand your benefits package.
 W...